 For example, CARA has supported Cypress Hills LDC and New Settlement Apartments to run Peer Leader training for their own and neighboring sites.
 This has expanded the number of organizations that can train high school-level Peer Leaders, allowing for greater expansion of CARA’s Right to College model.

 Our early work led the way in this field:

 Cowan, L. and Chajet, L. (March, 2012).
 Walking the Same Hallways: Youth Leadership in College Access in NYC: A White Paper.
 Brooklyn Community Foundation.

 Chajet, L. and Stoneman-Bell, S. (2009).
 College for All?
 Youth Lead the Way.
 Rethinking Schools.

-CARA has worked to train the staff of the NYC DoE’s College Access for All Initiative, using our professional development and college office tools to influence and support schools across New York City through this ambitious citywide initiative.
+From 2016-2019, CARA worked to train the staff of the NYC DoE’s College Access for All Initiative, using our professional development and college office tools to influence and support schools across New York City through this ambitious citywide initiative.

 Starting in 2019, we have expanded our whole school program (College Inquiry) outside of New York City, partnering with the Connecticut RISE Network to implement 9-12 curriculum and professional development in East Hartford, Meriden, and other partner districts in Connecticut.

 We have also created school case studies of school restructuring over the course of one year and three years through which both practitioners and policymakers can better understand the challenges and promise of transforming institutions to support postsecondary access and success.